0635.20 Community Member Observation of Police

 3.2.2.
 Members should protect seized recording devices and media from remote access, such as through the use of a Faraday bag, to ensure legal viewing at a later time.

 3.3.
 Viewing recordings or information contained on recording devices and media.

 3.3.1.
 Members may view recordings or information contained on seized devices and media if:

 188.8.131.52.
 The person recording consents to the viewing;

 184.108.40.206.
-The person recording possesses the recording device when arrested and charged with a crime and the member obtains a search warrant based on probable cause to view and duplicate the recording device’s media; or
+The person recording possesses the recording device when arrested and is charged with a crime, and the member obtains a search warrant based on probable cause to view and duplicate the recording device’s media; or